 Which led me and my colleagues in starting the Kalahari Red Goat Society of Australia Inc and the search for like minded people who were as driven and passionate about the Kalahari Red goat and seeing them flourish in this country.

 My promise to KRGSA will see me strive with unwavering determination to have this goat in big numbers in Australia, first and foremost.
-I will continue to maintain the forward acceleration of making this goat the best in the country and to see old and new Kalahari Red farmers returning or continuing to breed this fabulous goat.
-The board will be expanding our export opportunities and networking around the world into making Australia the clean, green home of Kalahari Red goats for the relentless international export demand.
+I will continue to maintain the forward acceleration of making this goat the best in the country and to see new Kalahari Red farmers breed this fabulous goat.
+The board will be expanding our export opportunities and networking around the world into making Australia the clean, green home of Kalahari Red goats for the international export demand.

-It is now our generations job to carry on what the pioneers who imported the Kalahari Reds into Australia in the 1990's sought to achieve and make them proud.
-Let them see the Kalahari Reds represented on farming boards, in shows, exported internationally but most importantly farmed here in Australia for Australia, because now they and their owners now have a home and it's called KRGSA.
+It is now our generations job to carry on with what the farmers who imported the Kalahari Reds into Australia in the 1990's didn't achieve .
+Let the world see the Kalahari Reds represented on farming boards, in shows, exported internationally but most importantly farmed here in Australia for Australia, because now registered Kalahari Red goats now have a home and it's called KRGSA.

 Seven Oaks Kalahari Reds